 Marissa Lehner is an artist and educator, who returned home to Buffalo after receiving her BFA from Alfred University.
 In 2010, Lehner and a small group of local artists founded Emerging Leaders of the Arts, Buffalo (ELAB).
 Marissa creates mixed-media interactive sculpture and large scale installations and exhibits in a range of galleries and unique… Read more »

 Kristin Brandt is an emerging artist whose work has been on view at Artspace, Hallwalls, Buffalo Proper and the Burchfield-Penney Art Center.
 She is the co-founder of the local not-for-profit Urban Canvas Project of Buffalo.
-Carrying degrees from University at Buffalo and Moore College of Art and Design (Philadelphia, PA), Kristin is a dedicated fine… Read more »
+Carrying a degree from Moore College of Art and Design (Philadelphia, PA), Kristin is a dedicated fine artist, designer, and… Read more »

 Mette Hata has a master’s degree from Pratt Institute and a certificate in K-12 art education from Buffalo State College.
 Mette lived in New York City for nine years.
 She has traveled, lived, and shown her artwork on three continents, and enjoys meeting students of all ages and backgrounds.
 Mette’s teaching at Young Audiences is… Read more »